MetaCommunity/dobelle-app/README.md

 ### An initial summary about the APPLICATION system

 Sidebar: [AFFTA][affta] was conceived as to represent the first usage case for this application framework.
 That would be in a context of _continuous integration_ and _functional testing_ within a distributed development service network.

-In the origins of this framework's first application within AFFTA, it was observed: That if an _error_, _warning_, or other unhandled _condition_ occurs during the application of a _test protocol_, it may be both feasible and supportive to the application developer, to ensure that the developer would be notified of the _condition_ -- moreover, that not only may the _notification_ object include a representation of the _condition_ object - as would be in a format appropriate to the respective _notification media_ - but that furthermore, the _notification_ object may include a representation of a single _context object_ indicating the origin of the _condition_ object.
+In the origins of this framework's initial design, as for application within [AFFTA][affta], it was observed: That if an _error_, _warning_, or other unhandled _condition_ occurs during the application of a _test protocol_, it may be both feasible and supportive to the application developer, to ensure that the developer would be notified of the _condition_ -- moreover, that not only may the _notification_ object include a representation of the _condition_ object - as would be in a format appropriate to the respective _notification media_ - but that furthermore, the _notification_ object may include a representation of a single _context object_ indicating the origin of the _condition_ object.
+In a simple sense, this would be a matter of _encapsulated notifications_.

+#### The Null Application

-In the initial development of this application notification protocol, it was observed that the class NULL may serve as a convenient designator for a "null application" -- as in a context in which an application's development is essentially being conducted, informally, by way of direct stream I/O onto a locally accessible Common Lisp implementation.
+In the initial development of this application notification protocol, it was observed that the class `NULL` may serve as a convenient designator for a "null application" -- as in a context in which an application's development is essentially being conducted, informally, by way of direct stream I/O onto a locally accessible Common Lisp implementation.

+#### Usage Case: IDE

 This notification protocol may serve as a component of a system for supporting application design within an integrated development environment, and may be furthermore extended for appliation within a server environment.

 ## "TO DO"